structure 8 steve mellard

 DESCRIPTION

 There are three plazas that make up the core site.
-A number of structures/mounds are located on private property both to the north and south of the archaeological park.
+A number of platforms are located on private property both to the north and south of the archaeological park.
 A sacbe, white stone road, has been identified coming in from the southwest.
 This is a very pleasing, compact site.

 HOURS: 8 A.M-5 P.M.